Toronto Real Estate Litigation Lawyers

 When dealing with real estate, simple disputes can quickly develop into complex issues, and require specific knowledge and expertise in order to be effectively resolved.

-Our lawyers have worked with local and international businesses as well as individuals, purchasers, vendors, landlords, tenants, builders, contractors, agents and insurers with respect to a wide variety of real estate issues.
-We have the experience and the business-minded approach necessary to provide efficient and effective solutions with respect of any real estate issue.
+Gilbertson Davis LLP has lawyers who have experience working with local and international businesses as well as individuals, purchasers, vendors, landlords, tenants, builders, contractors, agents and insurers with respect to a wide variety of real estate issues.
+These lawyers have experience and the business-minded approach necessary to provide efficient and results-oriented solutions with respect of any real estate issue.

 Real Estate Litigation Issues- Examples